congritta/congritta/README.md

  - __Docker__.
 I can't understand why Docker is needed but I can use it.
 So I prefer BASH scripts;
  - __WebRTC__.
 I can do p2p apps;
  - __Linux based systems administations__.
 I can set VPS up to deploy & launch web apps and services
  - __Intergrate with REST APIs__.
-Give me API documentation and I intergrate your project with a service
+Give me API documentation and I intergrate your project with a service;
+ - __Web application scaling__.
+I know & can threads, load balancers, database replication and more

 ---